CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Main Grammar Doc/Writing.md

 ## Linear Script
 WIP: this isn't done but I'm working on it
 ## Linear Creole
 If you like the look of Ravoz but don't want the commitment of translation, then I have good news for you!
-Just use Ravoz like [[Ouwi]] and write in words in whatever linear script over their unmarked functional counterparts.
+Just use Ravoz like [[Thek'nganosh/Ouwi]] and write in words in whatever linear script over their unmarked functional counterparts.
 When speaking in this way, proceed the foreign word with `tò` and end it with the relevant affixes, for example, if I wanted to talk about roses, I could say "`tò`rose`'ádi`".